 Defective on-train equipment

-Following a proposal to review Rule Book module TW5 and RIS-3437-TOM, Defective On-Train Equipment, and its associated guidance (GOGN3637) for operation of trains following use of the emergency bypass switch (EBS), the Traffic Operation and Management Standards Committee (TOM SC) decided to extend the scope of the review to include a number of other items including the automatic warning system (AWS), driver’s safety device (DSD) (and vigilance equipment) and the train protection and warning system (TPWS).
+Following a proposal to review the Rule Book, standard and associated guidance for operation of trains following use of the emergency bypass switch (EBS), TOMSC decided to extend the scope of the review to include the Automatic Warning System (AWS), Driver’s Safety Device (DSD) (and vigilance) and the Train Protection and Warning System (TPWS).

-Using a similar risk review process to that which had recently been used to determine the arrangements for defective GSM-R train radio, data from the Safety Risk Model and Safety Management Intelligence System (SMIS) was used to assess the safety risk associated with different responses to defective AWS, TPWS and DSD.
+Using a similar risk review process to that which had recently been used to determine the arrangements for defective GSM-R, data from the Safety Risk Model and SMIS was used to assess the safety risk associated with different responses to defective on-train equipment.
 The initial results were reviewed and refined through a series of five risk analysis workshops with industry representatives.

-For AWS, DSD and TPWS defects, it was concluded that the total network risks could be minimised by allowing passengers to remain on the train for up to 100 miles and at a maximum speed of 60 mph rather than 40 mph.
-The basis for this is that the resulting risk to the failed train (travelling up to 100 miles) – and to other trains on the network – is less than the secondary risks associated with passengers alighting from the defective train and joining another.
+For AWS, DSD and TPWS defects our work reached the same conclusion.
+While permission would still need to be sought from the train’s operator to facilitate decisions about the most effective means of having the train repaired, the total network risks could be minimised by allowing passengers to remain on the train for up to 100 miles and at a maximum speed of 60 mph rather than 40 mph.
+This recommendation was made because the resulting risk to the failed train (travelling up to 100 miles) – and to other trains on the network – is less than the secondary risks associated with passengers alighting from the defective train and joining another.
 With defective AWS and DSD, the higher speed allows the maximum protection from the overspeed element of TPWS to be retained.

-For freight trains, the maximum travelling speed with AWS, DSD and TPWS defects was changed to 50 mph following feedback as industry representatives felt that 60 mph could cause additional risks for Class 6 freight trains (for which 60 mph is their normal maximum speed) and at 50 mph freight trains retain the same level of TPWS protection as passenger trains do at 60 mph.
+For freight trains the maximum travelling speed with AWS, DSD and TPWS defects was changed to 50 mph following industry feedback.
+Industry representatives felt that 60 mph could cause additional risks for class 6 freight trains (for which 60 mph is their normal maximum speed) and at 50 mph freight trains retain the same level of TPWS protection as passenger trains do at 60 mph.

-The opportunity was taken during the project to revise instructions regarding defective doors to reflect the fact that many new trains are now, internally, effectively a continuous tube, with little or no ability to secure individual vehicles out of passenger use.
+Finally, as part of the work, we revised the defective door instructions.
+This was done to reflect the fact that many new trains are now, internally, effectively a continuous tube, with little or no ability to secure individual vehicles out of passenger use.
 Consequently, the revised arrangements consider the effect of a defective door on the train as a whole and the distance an individual passenger might now be from an available emergency exit.